Bakhitovd/led-base-7168-ml/README.md

 print(summary)

 ```
 or you can use `summarization.ipynb` notebook.
+This code extracts the content of an online article, generates a summary of the article using a pretrained transformer model `led-base-7168-ml`, and then displays the summary in an HTML format in an IPython environment.
+The script uses BeautifulSoup for web scraping, requests for HTTP requests, and PyTorch along with the transformers library for summarization.